 - The Fish Contaminants Monitoring and Surveillance Program (FCMSP) began in 1977 with a focus on monitoring activities in the Canadian waters of the Great Lakes as part of GLWQA.
 Canada's program activities have been coordinated with those of the United States to ensure basin-wide coverage and to minimize duplication of efforts.
 The program targets predatory and long-lived fish species that bioaccumulate contaminants.
 Forage fish, benthos, and plankton are also sampled.
-Mercury is one of the contaminants of interest analyzed in tissues for the FCMSP. - The Ontario Ministry of the Environment and Climate Change has monitored mercury in a variety of sport and forage fish in Ontario, Canada since the 1970s in partnership with Ontario Ministry of Natural Resources Forestry (OMNRF) and various other agencies/ institutes.
-Results are used to produce the Guide to Eating Ontario Fish well as to analyze trends. - Canadian Atmospheric Mercury Measurements.
+Mercury is one of the contaminants of interest analyzed in tissues for the FCMSP. - The Ontario Ministry of Environment, Conservation and Parks (MECP) has monitored mercury in a variety of sport and forage fish in Ontario, Canada since the 1970s in partnership with Ontario Ministry of Natural Resources Forestry (OMNRF) and various other agencies/ institutes.
+Results are used to produce the Guide to eating Ontario Fish, as well as to analyze trends.
+In addition, the province has multiple monitoring and surveillance programs that track mercury and methylmercury in sediment, drinking water, nearshore waters and other media. - Canadian Atmospheric Mercury Measurements.
+Canada currently has one long-term air monitoring station for mercury in the Great Lakes region located in Egbert, Ontario, north of Toronto.
 Since 1994, considerable atmospheric mercury monitoring and research has taken place across Canada through both ongoing networks and independent research programs.
 Most monitoring began as independent research programs to measure total gaseous mercury (TGM) in the early 1990s.
 Realizing the benefits of a community, researchers joined forces to create the Canadian Atmospheric Mercury Measurement Network (CAMNet) in 1994.
 CAMNet was operated by ECCC from 1994 to 2007, with between 7 and 15 sites across Canada.
 Later, some of these sites were transferred to the Canadian Atmospheric and Precipitation Monitoring Network (CAPMoN), which still operates these sites today, and to other networks.
 The remainder of the currently operated ECCC sites are either part of the Northern Contaminants Program (NCP) or are run as part of ECCC measurement programs.
-As of 2017, these individual programs have been consolidated and fall under Environment and Climate Change Canada - Atmospheric Mercury Monitoring or ECCC-AMM.
+As of 2017, these individual programs have been consolidated and fall under Environment and Climate Change Canada -Atmospheric Mercury Monitoring or ECCC-AMM.
 Currently, there are 12 sites in Canada that collect continuous TGM.
-As of January 2017, The ECCC-AMM monitors TGM at 12 sites, total particulate mercury (TPM) (termed speciated atmospheric mercury) at 6 sites and wet deposition at 5 sites.
-There is only one long-term Great Lakes mercury monitoring station in Canada.
-It is located at the Egbert site, north of Toronto, Ontario. - The Canadian Mercury Science Assessment (CMSA) was the first comprehensive scientific evaluation and synthesis of mercury in the Canadian environment.
+As of January 2017, The ECCC-AMM monitors TGM at 12 sites, total particulate mercury (TPM) (termed speciated atmospheric mercury) at 6 sites and wet deposition at 5 sites. - The Canadian Mercury Science Assessment (CMSA) was the first comprehensive scientific evaluation and synthesis of mercury in the Canadian environment.
 The Clean Air Regulatory Agenda (CARA) Mercury Science Program was developed in 2007 to further understand the status of mercury in the Canadian environment and the impact of mercury on Canadian ecosystems and population, and to establish the scientific knowledge base to support regulatory decision-making for mercury.
 The CMSA was a key outcome of that program.
 The final document included contributions from more than 230 researchers.
 This scientific assessment of mercury in Canada has led to the recognition of several detailed priority gaps of knowledge, and has provided scientific recommendations for focus areas and future research, including the integration of mercury impacts on human health, wildlife, and the ecosystem (ECCC, 2016a).